Oakland County Violation of Probation Attorney

 Defending Probation Violations

-The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have been defending allegations of probation violation in Oakland County for decades.
+The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have been defending probation violation allegations in Oakland County for decades.
 We have the experience, expertise, and know-how to get a false allegation dismissed or get a reduced sentence for a legitimate violation.
 You cannot afford to take a chance with a bargain lawyer or general practice attorney when you are facing the possibility of losing your freedom, your job, or your family.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.